ffuf/ffuf/README.md

 HTTP OPTIONS:
   -H               Header `"Name: Value"`, separated by colon.
 Multiple -H flags are accepted.
-  -X               HTTP method to use (default: GET) -b               Cookie data `"NAME1=VALUE1; NAME2=VALUE2"` for copy as curl functionality.
+  -X               HTTP method to use
+  -b               Cookie data `"NAME1=VALUE1; NAME2=VALUE2"` for copy as curl functionality.
   -d               POST data
-  -ignore-body     Do not fetch the response content. (default: false) -r               Follow redirects (default: false) -recursion       Scan recursively.
+  -http3           Use HTTP/3 and QUIC (default: false) -ignore-body     Do not fetch the response content. (default: false) -r               Follow redirects (default: false) -recursion       Scan recursively.
 Only FUZZ keyword is supported, and URL (-u) has to end in it. (default: false)